-From facilitating international artist residencies in South Africa, Hawaii, India, and Costa Rica to being heralded as a YWCA Woman of Distinction in the Arts, the creative endeavors of African-Jamaican d’bi.young anitafrika are globally celebrated.
-A triple Dora award-winning playwright-performer, dub poet and arts-educator, d’bi is also the creator of the intersectional creative praxis, the Anitafrika Sorplusi Method.
-She is the founding Artistic Director of Watah African Diaspora Institute for the Performing Arts. d’bi addresses issues of gender, sexuality, race, class and the human experience through her vast field of artistic knowledge and is currently writing her first autobiography entitled Memoir of an Ugly Duckling: Growing up Black Womxn Working Class & Queer in a Neocolonial World.
-Join her this December for a week-long Artist Retreat in Costa Rica. dbiyounganitafrika.com
+From facilitating international artist residencies in South Africa, Hawaii, India, Belize, the UK and Costa Rica to being heralded as a YWCA Woman of Distinction in the Arts, the creative endeavors of African-Jamaican d’bi.young anitafrika are globally celebrated.
+A triple Dora award-winning playwright-performer, dub poet and arts-educator, d’bi is also the creator of the intersectional creative leadership praxis, the Anitafrika Method.
+She is the founding Artistic Director of the Watah Theatre and the Anitafrika Retreat Centre where she life-coaches artists from around the world. d’bi addresses issues of gender, sexuality, race, class and the human experience through her vast field of artistic knowledge and is currently writing her first autobiography entitled Memoir of an Ugly Duckling.
+Join her summer 2018 for an Artist Retreat in Costa Rica.

 Finalist of the 2017 Ontario Premier Arts Awards for Theatre and Literature, d’bi.young anitafrika is one of 200 Canadian artists to receive a New Chapter Grant of $120, 000 to produce her critically acclaimed environmental musical entitled Lukumi: A Dub Opera, which world premiered to critical acclaim in Fall 2017 at Tarragon Theatre in Toronto Canada.
-The winner of three Dora awards for her plays Blood.claat and Mami Wata, anitafrika’s other awards include: Canadian Poet of Honor, YWCA Woman of Distinction in the Arts, Mayor’s Arts, Vital People, KM Hunter Theatre Award and The Golden Beret Award.
-She is an internationally celebrated African-Jamaican dub poet, playwright-performer, arts-educator, and Founding Artistic Director of Watah African Diaspora Institute for the Performing Arts.
-Anitafrika is also the Founding CEO of Sorplusi Publishing, a unique micro press which publishes original works by Black and diverse creators.
-Toronto Leadership Lab Fellow alumni, anitafrika is the creator of the creative praxis and intersectional liberation framework - The Anitafrika Sorplusi Method - which has been utilized by The Stephen Lewis Foundation, The Banff Centre, U of T, MaRS, Women’s College Hospital and other institutions globally.
-She is the published author of seven books, eight plays and seven dub albums who has toured her work nationally and internationally.
+The winner of three Dora awards for plays Blood.claat and Mami Wata, which appeared in her first and second trilogies, anitafrika’s other awards include: Canadian Poet of Honor, YWCA Woman of Distinction in the Arts, Mayor’s Arts, Vital People, KM Hunter Theatre Award and The Golden Beret Award.
+She is an internationally celebrated African-Jamaican dub poet, playwright-performer, arts-educator, and Founding Artistic Director of Watah Theatre, Anitafrika is also the instigator of Spolrusi Publishing, a unique micro press which publishes original works by Black and diverse creators.
+Toronto Leadership Lab Fellow alumni, anitafrika is the originator of the creative leadership praxis and intersectional liberation framework - the Anitafrika Method, which has been utilized by The Stephen Lewis Foundation, The Banff Centre, U of T, MaRS, Women’s College Hospital as well as other institutions globally.
+She is the published author of seven books, eight plays and seven dub albums and has toured her work nationally and internationally.
 Her most recent projects include 1.
 Establishing the Anitafrika Retreat Centre in the mountain forests of Chachagua Costa Rica where she teaches artists from all over the world 2.
-Establishing a permanent home for The Watah Institute 3.
-Producing Lukumi: A Dub Opera on large stages globally and 4.
-Travelling the world as a Keynote Speaker addressing issues of identity, gender, sexuality, divinity, the erotic, race, class and the human experience through her Anitafrika Sorplusi Method - next stop Mumbai India at TEDxGateway, Asia's largest TEDx event.
+Producing Lukumi: A Dub Opera on large stages globally and 3.
+Travelling the world as a Keynote Speaker addressing issues of identity, gender, sexuality, divinity, the erotic, race, class and the human experience through her Anitafrika Method.

 d'bi.young anitafrika is a queer Black feminist artist.
-Canadian Poet of Honor and YWCA Woman of Distinction in the Arts d’bi.young anitafrika, is an internationally celebrated African-Jamaican dubpoet, playwright-monodramatist, arts-educator, director, and 3 time Dora Award winning theatre maker, whose trans-disciplinary work explores themes of identity, gender, sexuality, divinity, the erotic, race, class and the human experience.
-She is the creator of the human development framework – The Anitafrika Method using the Sorplusi Principles – which has been employed by The Stephen Lewis Foundation, The Banff Centre, U of T, MaRS, and other institutions globally.
-For the last decade anitafrika has mentored countless artists in North America, the Caribbean, Africa, India, South America and Europe through her world-wide performances, speaking engagements and arts-education projects.
+Canadian Poet of Honor and YWCA Woman of Distinction in the Arts d’bi.young anitafrika, is an internationally celebrated African-Jamaican dubpoet, writer, arts-educator and three time Dora Award winning theatre practitioner, whose trans-disciplinary work explores themes of identity, gender, sexuality, divinity, the erotic, race, class and the human experience.
+She is the originator of the intersectional creative leadership praxis – the Anitafrika Method – which has been employed by The Stephen Lewis Foundation, The Banff Centre, U of T, MaRS, and other institutions globally.
+For the last two decades anitafrika has mentored countless artists in North America, the Caribbean, Africa, South Asia, South America and Europe through her world-wide performances, speaking engagements and arts-education projects.

-She has performed and lectured extensively internationally, including a recent address at the United Nations, and has written 7 plays, published 3 collections of poetry and produced 6 dubpoetry albums.
-Founder and Artistic Director of Canada's Watah Theatre and Sorplusi Publishing, where she fosters the professional development of emerging to established artists through the Sorplusi Principles, she has recently completed a dance apprenticeship at Coba (Collective of Black Artists) and a playwrights residency at Obsidian Theatre in Toronto Canada.
+She has performed and lectured extensively internationally, including an address at the United Nations, and has written eight plays, published three collections of poetry, a comic book and produced seven dubpoetry albums.
+Founder and Artistic Director of Watah Theatre and Spolrusi Publishing, she continues to foster the professional development of emerging to established artists through the Anitafrika Method.
+She recently completed a dance apprenticeship at Coba (Collective of Black Artists) and a playwrights residency at Obsidian Theatre in Toronto Canada.

 d'bi.young anitafrika is a queer Black feminist artist.
 African-Jamaican dubpoet, playwright, monodramatist, and educator d’bi. young anitafrika is internationally celebrated as a visionary storyteller, a passionate humanist, and a leader in the development of arts education.
 Her pan-African trans-disciplinary explorations of identity, gender, sexuality, class, and human experience make an indelible mark on the Canadian and global cultural landscape.

-For the past decade, anitafrika has mentored countless artists through her world-wide performances, speaking engagements, and arts-education projects.
-She has worked with theatre companies, universities, cultural organizations, and social institutions across North america, the Caribbean, South America, Europe and Africa including the United Nations, the Banff Centre, MaRS Discovery District - Studio Y, the University of Toronto, York University, Ryerson University, George Brown College and the Manifesto Festival of Art and Culture.
+For the two past decades, anitafrika has mentored countless artists through her world-wide performances, speaking engagements, and arts-education projects.
+She has worked with theatre companies, universities, cultural organizations, and social institutions across North America, the Caribbean, , South Asia, South America, Europe and Africa including the United Nations, the Banff Centre, MaRS Discovery District - Studio Y, the University of Toronto, York University, Ryerson University, George Brown College and the Manifesto Festival of Art and Culture.

 From 2011 to 2012 she worked as Curator at the Africa Centre in Cape Town, South Africa in their Badilisha Poetry X-Change program, a global podcast platform featuring Pan African poets from within and outside of the continent of africa.
 In 2008 she founded anitafrika! dub theatre in Toronto Canada and proceeded to design and facilitate two tuition-free twelve-month national residencies for emerging playwrights instructing them in her Biomyth Monodrama model and assisting them in formulating their own solo performance shows.
-This initiative grew to become Yemoya, an international artist residency that combines arts training with wellness practices for the holistic development of people.
+This initiative grew to become Yemoya, an international artist residency that combines arts process with wellness practices for the holistic development of people.
 The residency has been facilitated in Hawaii, Jamaica, The Bahamas, South Africa, India, the UK, and Canada.
-Over 50 artists worldwide have graduated from anitafrika’s Yemoya residency; many of whom have gone on to become celebrated artists, educators and activists.
-Former graduates of anitafrika’s Sorplusi mentorships include actor-playwright and entrepreneur Ngozi Paul from and photographer and community organizer Che Kothari, both from Canada; lecturer and performance artist Ria Hartley from the UK; from Zimbabwe, writer-activist Rudo Chigudu; writer-activist Raphael Cohen from the USA; and entrepreneur and writer Zeona Jacobs from South Africa.
+Over 60 artists worldwide have graduated from anitafrika’s Yemoya residency; many of whom have gone on to become celebrated artists, educators and activists.
+Former graduates include Soca King Machel Montano, actor-playwright and entrepreneur Ngozi Paul Manifesto founder photographer Che Kothari, both from Canada; lecturer and performance artist Ria Hartley from the UK; from Zimbabwe, writer-activist Rudo Chigudu; writer-activist Raphael Cohen from the USA; and Canadian Broadcasting Corporation's The Exhibitionist's host Amanda Parris.

-Through her work in Africa, the Caribbean, North America, and Europe with under-serviced youth and emerging artists, she has created the Anitafrika Method using the Sorplusi Principles, a personal and creative development methodology that cultivates holistic self-actualization through arts education.
-The method is widely used by national and global change-makers. anitafrika received a grant from Toronto’s Women’s College hospital to conduct research using the Sorplusi Principles as a health intervention for young Black womxn.
-She was also invited by the Stephen Lewis Foundation to design the Arts Activism and Aids Academy grounded in Sorplusi where she facilitates workshops with womxn who work at the forefront of the aids pandemic in sub-saharan Africa.
-She is the founding Artistic Director of Canada's Dora Award-winning Watah Theatre and Sorplusi Publishing where she fosters the professional development of emerging and established artists.
+Through her work in Africa, the Caribbean, North America, and Europe with youth and emerging artists, she has created the Anitafrika Method, an intersectional creative leadership praxis that cultivates holistic self-actualization through arts education.
+The method is widely used by national and global change-makers such as The Stephen Lewis Foundation, The Banff Centre, U of T, and MaRS. anitafrika received a grant from Toronto’s Women’s College hospital to conduct research using the Anitafrika Method as a health intervention in the lives of Black and diverse womxn.
+She was also invited by the Stephen Lewis Foundation to design the Arts Activism and Aids Academy grounded in the method where she facilitated workshops with womxn who work at the forefront of the AIDS pandemic in sub-saharan Africa.
+Anitafrika is the founding Artistic Director of Canada's Dora Award-winning Watah Theatre and Spolrusi Publishing where she fosters the professional development of emerging and established artists.